Botanical Name: Passiflora caerulea

 Those fast-growing, vigorously climbing vines are thickly covered with lobed dark-green leaves.

 To show off its leafy vines, and to give them a denser appearance, loop them around a wire hoop or trellis and tie loosely with florists wire.
+You can trim vines as you go.
 Pruning passion flower vine does no harm and will help keep it under control.

-Pruning Tip: Cut the stems back in spring, just before its heaviest blooming time, but be careful not to remove the flower buds.
+Cut the stems back in spring, just before its heaviest blooming time, but be careful not to remove any flower buds.
 Use sharp pruners to avoid tearing the stems.
+You can cut stems down to 10-inches (25 cm) long, if you want.

-Repot young plants in spring.
+Repot young plants in spring, when plants are beginning their most vigorous growth.
 Older plants can be top-dressed instead, removing the top couple inches (5 cm) of soil and replacing it with fresh soil.
 Don't overpot -- you'll get the most flowers if its roots are a bit crowded in the pot.